La Rumorosa Baja California

 La Rumorosa is a 25-mile (40 km) pass in the Sierra de Jurez Mountains that connects Tecate and Mexicali, the capital of Baja California.
 It’s also part of Mexico’s Federal Highway 2D, known for its winding roads and expansive vistas with dramatic rock formations.

-La Rumorosa has become a popular tourist spot, thanks to its scenic beauty and outdoor recreational activities such as hiking, rock climbing, and off-road driving.
 The area is also known for its wind farms, which harness the strong winds that blow through the pass to generate renewable energy.

-La Rumorosa map
+La Rumorosa Baja California map

 Best things to do in La Rumorosa, Baja California